 Click here for more detailed information about prerequisites.

 NAATI’s new certification system will take effect from January 2018.
-We expect to open applications for Recognised Practising credentials in November 2017.
+Applications for Recognised Practising credentials will open in early January 2018.

 If you are awarded a Recognised Practising credential, you will have met all of the prerequisites to sit a Certified Provisional Interpreter or Certified Translator test (should NAATI decide to provide this for your language).
 You will automatically be notified if testing is scheduled.